-Want to keep your dog's liver healthy?
-Then you have come to the right place.
-Learn how to use natural remedies such as dietary supplements, herbal and homeopathic remedies to support and promote liver health in dogs, and to treat and prevent some liver problems in dogs.
+Use natural dog liver health remedies to keep your dog's liver healthy!
+Natural remedies such as dietary supplements, herbal and homeopathic remedies can support and promote liver health, and may prevent some liver problems in dogs.

 The liver is the one of the most important organs for toxic metabolism and removal in dogs.
 It is also one of the organs that can suffer a lot of damage because of all the toxins passing through it.
 Indeed, dogs suffer from a range of liver problems and canine liver cancer is a common form of cancer in dogs.

 Conventional medicine offers very little in terms of successful treatment for liver diseases in dogs.
 As such, if your dog is unfortunately suffering from canine liver disease, please consult with a holistic veterinarian who can incorporate natural herbal and homeopathic remedies in the treatment program.

 The purpose of this page is hopefully to educate and empower you - the dog owner - so that you know there are better and safer alternative treatments for canine liver disease and that you can work better together with a holistic vet.
 For preventive measure, you can use some tonic herbs listed below on a regular basis for your dog's liver health.

 Also see this page on how to detoxify your dog's liver on a regular basis.

 Various herbs are effective in supporting and promoting the liver.
 They include:

 Milk Thistle is the herb for liver health.
 This herb benefits the liver by:

 Use a tincture or capsule of the herb for dogs already suffering from liver disease.